FOLLOW US

 Zurich

-Explore Zurich, Switzerland's largest city.
+Zurich is Switzerland's largest city.
 The old town, Altstadt, is especially picturesque.
-See the gothic Fraumünster, with its stained-glass windows by Chagall; the imposing twin-towered Grossmünster cathedral; the Swiss National Museum; and the modern art and Nordic expressionist collections at the Kunsthaus Zurich.
-The Dada artistic movement began in Zurich; enjoy its quirky output at the Cabaret Voltaire bar.
+See the gothic Fraumünster, with its stained-glass windows by Chagall; the imposing twin-towered Grossmünster cathedral; the Swiss National Museum; and the modern art collections at the Kunsthaus Zurich.
+The Dada art movement originated in Zurich during World War I, and the Cabaret Voltaire is a historic venue celebrating this avant-garde movement.

 Tourist offices